 You also can't submit feedback from a mobile device.
 While MarkUp.io can emulate a phone, those of us who have tested on actual phones know there can be a big difference between a website on a phone and emulating a phone on a desktop.

-One major issue I faced with MarkUp.io was managing feedback through a separate tool from our existing project management system.
+One major issue with MarkUp.io is that your team needs to manage feedback through a separate tool from our existing project management system.

 Integration options are limited, and MarkUp.io mainly offers a manual export process.
-I found myself clicking individually on each piece of feedback I wanted to export to ClickUp, which was time-consuming and felt cumbersome.
+I found myself clicking individually on each piece of feedback I wanted to export, which was time-consuming and felt cumbersome.

 Considering MarkUp.io?
 Check out our MarkUp.io Alternatives page before making your decision.